• Skip to primary navigation

 • Black Bean Quinoa Casserole – one of my go-to one dish weeknight dinners

-• This Mexican Layered Bean Dip – perfect appetizer for a crowd
+• Mexican Layered Bean Dip – perfect appetizer for a crowd

 And you get the point right?
 Add them to anything and everything.
 They’re that good.

-Hand with spoon scooping pickled red onions from bowl
+Hand holding a spoon scooping quick pickled red onions from bowl

-If you want to make this sugar free, you can certainly hold the sugar.
-Frankly, they won’t be as good though and I think you’ll be hard pressed to find a recipe that is this tasty without a touch of sugar.
+If you want to make this sugar free, you can certainly leave the sugar out.
+Frankly, they won’t be as good though.
+Plus, I think you’ll be hard pressed to find a recipe that is this tasty without a touch of sugar.
 It helps offset the sour/salty flavors and really elevates the overall flavor.

 You can also leave the jalapeño out if that isn’t your jam.
-Just know that, like the onion, it gets toned down during the blanching and pickling process and doesn’t end up being very spicy in the end.
+Just know that, like the onion, it gets toned down during the blanching and quick pickling process.
 It adds a nice kick and I like the contrast in color too.

 Whatever you choose to put these pickled red onions on, just put them on something already!
 Then come back and tell the rest of us what you did to give us some new ideas. 😉